 9. Cycle around

 If you can avoid using public transportation or riding your vehicle, use a bike instead.
-This
+This is keep you fit and avoid transportation charges and fuel money.

 10. Sell old books for money